TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 Every buffer is associated with a mode, which alters certain behaviors, key bindings, and text display in that buffer.
 The idea is to customize the appearance and features available based on the contents of the buffer.
 The current modes are displayed at the bottom of the buffer in the modeline.
-Run the `M-x` command named after the mode to manually toggle its usage.

 Emacs has built-in support for many file types, for example, if you open a file named `test.css` and write `color: pink`, then the buffer will look like this: